Gex (video game): Sequels and legacy

 The success of Gex produced two sequels, with the eponymous character becoming the recurring mascot for Crystal Dynamics.
 In 1998, Crystal Dynamics released a sequel to Gex called Gex: Enter the Gecko for the PlayStation and Nintendo 64, following Gex once again as he travels to defeat Rez.
 Unlike the first game, a 2D side-scrolling title, this game is a 3D platformer, playing in a vein similar to games such as Super Mario 64.
 A year later, Gex 3: Deep Cover Gecko was released, featuring Playboy model and Baywatch actress Marliece Andrada as a new character named Agent XTra who is captured by Rez.
-Since the release of Gex, the series has collectively sold 15 million units.

-Although Gex 3 was the last game in the Gex series to date, developer Square Enix, who previously held the rights to the franchise, announced in 2013 that they would be holding a "Square Enix Collective" program in which they would give budding game developers opportunities to develop a new game in one of three different series – among which was Gex, alongside Fear Effect and Anachronox.
+Although Gex 3 was the last game in the Gex series to date, developer Square Enix, who holds the rights to the franchise, announced in 2013 that they would be holding a "Square Enix Collective" program in which they would give budding game developers opportunities to develop a new game in one of three different series – among which was Gex, alongside Fear Effect and Anachronox.
 The program began in 2015, with Square opening itself up to pitches from independent developers.

+Limited Run Games announced Gex Trilogy, a compilation release of all three games emulated through Limited Run's Carbon Engine.
+The compilation was released for Nintendo Switch, PlayStation 5, Windows and Xbox Series X/S on June 16, 2025.